Discover solutions to build, retain, and scale your workforce with the iCIMS Talent Cloud.Learn more

 9 interviews / 1 hire = 9 interviews per hiring decision

-When you can forecast the number of interviews required to fill a role, you can also identify tools that support a more efficient process for line Managers.
+When you can forecast the number of interviews required to fill a role, you can also identify tools that support a more efficient process for hiring managers.

-Talent assessments can integrate seamlessly with your talent acquisition software to qualify candidates without additional face-time required from the line manager.
+Talent assessments can integrate seamlessly with your talent acquisition software to qualify candidates without additional face-time required from the hiring manager.
 This can lead to increased efficiency without compromising on candidate quality.

 A career path ratio highlights the ratio of vertical promotions compared to lateral moves.